Compute

 Click Add to add a tag to the job.
 You can also select a tag configured in Managing Job Tags.

-Table 2 Properties of a single-task job
+Table 2 Attributes of the real-time processing single-task MRS Flink SQL job

 Property